XingFramework/xing-book/concepts/other_resources.md

-# Other Materials
+# Components and Outside Reading

 Xing is the glue between frontend and backend applications.
-It's nothing to trifle with, but it relies on other projects to provide the actual frontend and backend.
+It's nothing to trifle with, but it relies on other projects and frameworks to provide the actual frontend and backend.

-## Backend
+## Backend: Ruby on Rails

 Xing uses the venerable [Ruby on Rails](http://rubyonrails.org/) HTTP framework as its default backend target.
 There's a huge amount of documentation and guides about Rails freely available on the internet.
 We recommend: